phillipadsmith/2014.phillipadsmith.com/_posts/2016-02-02-connect-the-drunken-walk-of-a-thousand-media-entrepreneurs.md

 After the San Francisco event, we collected feedback again from participants, mentors, partners and demo presenters alike, and we’ve worked to integrate those learnings into the upcoming events in [London](http://connect.hackshackers.com/event/london/) and [NYC](http://connect.hackshackers.com/event/nyc/).
 This is how we iteratively find our “product-market fit,” in the lingo of the Lean Startup movement.
 We believe in the concept of “[dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food)” as much as the next media entrepreneur.

 ## Spreading an Open-Source Idea
 However, the objective of Connect’s experimentation is more aspirational than learning for the sake of learning.
-We are striving to develop a ruthlessly practical, wildly relevant, and  thoroughly-tested professional development experience for the Hacks/Hackers community at large. _And we are striving for that experience to be so compelling that spreads around the world._
+We are striving to develop a ruthlessly practical, wildly relevant, and  thoroughly-tested professional development experience for the Hacks/Hackers community at large. _And we are striving for that experience to be so compelling that it spreads around the world._

 Like the [40,000-strong global movement](http://hackshackers.com) itself — which quickly spread using a relatively simple formula and a great idea — we see each Connect event borrowing liberally from previous events, and sharing forward to future events.
 We think of it like an open-source project that can be cloned directly, or forked and adapted to a specific community — an ongoing project where pull requests are always welcome.